 Even before the project was launched, our team engaged with local actors and institutions.
 We also decided not to be passive observers of the phenomena under investigation, but to serve as active agents in the transformation process.
 By working closely with local leaders, we were better able to follow their activities, gain their trust, and understand the dynamics of implementation from within.
 For four years, we documented the development of 22 initiatives in informal settings.
 We discovered how local leaders seize opportunities and prioritize different challenges.
 We also came to appreciate the factors that lead to success and failure.

 Our degree of influence on the implementation process varied.
 In what we called Type A or academically partnered initiatives, we played a strong supporting role.
 Researchers and students helped leaders and residents in the design, planning, building, and management of activities.
 Our team greatly influenced these initiatives, which benefitted from direct action research.
-In contrast, for Type B or locally driven initiatives, the research team had a more modest role and level of influence.
+In contrast, for Type B or locally driven initiatives, the research team’s role and influence were more modest.
 These initiatives were led and coordinated by local leaders, with academics playing only a monitoring role in the initiative’s development.

 *Cite as: Smith, David et al., (2021).
 Our Action Research Project.
 In Artefacts of Disaster Risk Reduction: Community-based responses to climate change in Latin America and the Caribbean.
 Smith, David; Herazo, Benjamin; Lizarralde, Gonzalo (editors).
 Montreal: Université de Montréal.
 Accessible here: https://artefacts.umontreal.ca/